-With less than 3,500 followers on my Facebook page and less than 6,000 followers on my Instagram, I was able to completely sell out of my business event TWICE and I sold out in less than 2 weeks!
+With less than 3,500 followers on my Facebook page and less than 3,000 followers on my Instagram, I was able to completely sell out of my business event TWICE, and I sold out in less than two weeks!

 How?
 Since my audience is smaller, I’m able to possess a level of authenticity that is often harder for influencers to sustain as they grow larger audiences.

 It’s the personal connections I have with my smaller audience that enables me to build an engaged and intimate community that drives sales for my events and digital products.
 You should aim for this too.
 Being influential > Being an influencer.